Home

 Cost of goods sold

-The cost of goods sold (COGS) focuses on the expenses incurred to produce and maintain the goods and services provided to customers.
+The cost of goods sold (COGS) is the expenses incurred to produce and deliver the goods and services provided to customers.
 For example, costs may include what you pay to ship raw materials to a factory, manufacture the product, and then package that product.

 COGS can also include direct labor expenses.
 However, it doesn’t include salaries and wages for employees not involved in the production process, such as administrative or marketing staff—those labor costs are included in your general operational expenses.